xbmm1/xbmm1/README.md

 ### ASU FinTech Bootcamp (24-week, part-time, online)

-I’m currently completing the **ASU FinTech Bootcamp**, a 24-week program designed for working professionals and career changers entering the fintech space.
+I have completed the **ASU FinTech Bootcamp**, a 24-week program designed for working professionals and career changers entering the fintech space.
 The program focuses on practical, project-based learning and portfolio development.

 **Core areas of study include:**
 - **Python programming** for data analysis, automation, and financial applications